harryahlas/generate-survey-comments/README.md

 3. Save a copy of *training_comments.csv* to Google Drive.
 Location: '/content/gdrive/MyDrive/Development/seq2seqcomments/training_comments.csv'

 4. Train model on Google Colab using *seq2seqcomments.ipynb*.
+Results were subpar.

+5. Trained model on Google Colab using *Interactive_textgenrnn_Comment_Generator_w_GPU.ipynb*, by Max Woolf.
+Results were much better but still not entirely coherent.

 5. Generate comments **TBD**